-Renewable Heat Premium Payment scheme

-The Renewable Heat Premium Payment (RHPP) voucher scheme is part of a wider government programme which aims to gain 15% of the UK’s energy demand from renewable sources by 2020.
+The Renewable Heat Premium Payment (RHPP) householder voucher scheme closed on 31 March 2014.

-The RHPP scheme makes one-off payments to householders to help them buy renewable heating technologies – solar thermal panels, heat pumps and biomass boilers.
+The RHPP scheme made one-off payments to householders to help them buy renewable heating technologies – solar thermal panels, heat pumps and biomass boilers.

 Social Landlord competitions